 The options for these wreaths are endless.
 You can make them for different seasons, holidays, or even an everyday wreath that matches your decor.

 I also love that they don’t take up much space to store.
-I don’t have a lot of storage space for decor and these flatten pretty well.
+I don’t have a lot of storage space for decor, and these flatten pretty well.
 Some wreaths can be so bulky and fragile.
-You can stuff these in with other things and just fluff it a bit when you get it out and it will look perfect.
+You can stuff these in with other things and just fluff them a bit when you get them out, and it will look perfect.

 What is a Fat Quarter?

-I’ve been asked a few times what a fat quarter is so I wanted to explain.
+I’ve been asked a few times what a fat quarter is, so I wanted to explain.
 A fat quarter is a quarter of a yard of fabric.
-It’s a piece of fabric cut 18″ off the end of the bold and then cut in half on the fold.
+It’s a piece of fabric cut 18″ off the end of the bolt and then cut in half on the fold.
 It’s a horizontal strip of fabric rather than a square.

-They are often sold in bundles with coordinating fabrics, that is what makes them so great for rag wreaths.
-I usually get mine on Etsy and usually use 6 fat quarters.
-You can use a bit more or a bit less depending on how full you want your wreath.
+They are often sold in bundles with coordinating fabrics, which is what makes them so great for rag wreaths.
+I usually get mine on Etsy (you can see some examples here) and usually use 6 fat quarters.
+You can use a bit more or a bit less, depending on how full you want your wreath.

 How to Make a Rag Wreath